Return to Philosophy Web Homepage Title: Introduction to Logic

 “When the Argument is fetch'd from the Sentiments of some wise, great, or good Men, whose Authority we reverence, and hardly dare oppose, it is called Argumentum ad Verecundiam as Address to our Modesty.”

-Isaac Watts, Logick (London: Printed for John Clark et al., 1779), 311.
-I.e., Watts is suggesting our diffidence to an acknowledged authority.
+Issac Watts, Logick, or, the Right Use of Reason in the Enquiry after Truth, 5th ed. corrected (London Printed for John Clark, et al., 1729), 311.
+I.e., Watts is suggesting the power of an argument is our diffidence to an acknowledged authority.

 Ad Ignorantiam To Top of Page Ad Hominem